Make this delicious marinara sauce recipe in just 10 minutes.

 Pour in the pasta, and cook until al dente - in other words, it should still be a little chewy, and not soft or mushy.

 2. Prep ingredients - As soon as you get the pasta underway, get the main ingredients ready.
 Thinly slice or chop the garlic cloves.
-Trim the tomatoes to remove the stem ends if necessary, and chop them coarsely into fairly large chunks.
+Trim the tomatoes to remove the stem ends if necessary and chop them coarsely into fairly large chunks.

-I usually put the pieces into a bowl so they won't fall off the cutting board.
 If you want to use fresh basil pesto and don't have any made, make it now - takes about 1 minute.
 Here's my basil pesto recipe.

 After another minute or so, when the tomatoes begin to sizzle and release their juices, add the garlic.
 Waiting until this point prevents the garlic from turning brown or burning, which causes a bitter flavor - this way, it stays sweet.